traveltoasiaandback.com

 Travel to Cao Bang Province

-Like many northern provincial capitals, Cao Bang City is well connected to Hanoi by van, mini-bus and full-sized motor coaches.
+Like many northern provincial capitals, Cao Bang City is well connected to Hanoi by van, mini-bus, and full-sized motor coaches.
 Both day and night buses are available from My Dinh, Gia Lam and, Giap Bat stations.
 Travel times and prices vary considerably from one bus operator to another.
-Travelers can expect the trip to take a minimum of 6.5 hours and cost between 200,000 -300,000 VND.
+Travelers can expect the trip to take a minimum of 5.5 hours with a car and driver and 6 hours by bus.

-The Vexere bus booking website is an excellent resource for finding Vietnamese buses, but I suspect many buses, particularly local mini-buses don’t make the list.
-One can also filter for bus type, price, etc.
+Vietnam's Vexere bus booking website is an excellent resource for finding Vietnamese buses of all types.
+One can filter for bus type, price, etc.

 traveltoasiaandback.com - Ban Gioc-Detian Falls, Cao Bang Province